darrenodi/Project-Portfolio/README.md

 # Additional description about the project and its features.

-Microverse project for the development of mobile version Software Engineer Portfolio
+Microverse project for the development of desktop and mobile version of a Software Engineer's Portfolio

 ## Built With